 Salary and/or tuition support for students and postdoctoral fellows may come from a variety of sources.
-The four most common are:

 The trainee’s faculty mentor supports the trainee from their individual research award, most commonly a NIH research grant.

 Trainees receiving any of the forms of support above are also typically expected to submit individual fellowship applications to appropriate research sponsors, most commonly NIH.
 U.S. citizens or foreign nationals may submit individual training award applications to NIH for programs including the Individual Predoctoral Fellowship (F31) and the Individual Postdoctoral Fellowship (F32).
 Trainees holding a clinical doctoral degree (MD, DDS/DMD, or equivalent) are eligible for other NIH programs, including the Mentored Clinical Scientist Research Career Development Award (K08).

 Please also note the following: